 We’re asked if we are doing in-person retreats yet.
-We can’t wait to say, “YES!”
+In a limited fashion, yes we are.

-To the contrary, we have often heard from our clients that our virtual retreats are more effective than in person retreats!
-This certainly surprised us at first… but we now understand why our way of conducting virtual retreats is so effective.
+We have even heard from some clients that said our virtual retreats were more effective than if we had met in person!
+This certainly surprised us at first… but we have come to understand why our way of conducting virtual retreats is so effective.

 COVID-19 spreads through tiny droplets that are continually emitted by breathing or talking.
 This aerosol transmission spreads these suspended droplets throughout a room.